More than you ever wanted to know about 0maths.

 This gives students a sense of progress - "look how many questions I've done."
 Seeing each individual question on the screen with a right answer is confidence boosting.
 The other effect of this is that they can scroll up the page to review previous answers, and scroll back down to 'cheat' by entering the answer, if its relevant to the current question.
 They will have to memorise this and will do this in a way that's helpful to them, such as saying it out loud a few times.
 This process is helpful to learning as long term memory is key to a lot of maths (times tables & number bonds, being obvious examples).

-0maths is a bottomless pit of rapid fire, randomly generated practice questions across nearly 500 topics including addition, subtraction, division, multiplication, percentages, units, fractions, factors, time, money, units, geometry, area and algebra.
+0maths is a bottomless pit of rapid fire, randomly generated practice questions across over 500 topics including addition, subtraction, division, multiplication, percentages, units, fractions, factors, time, money, units, geometry, area and algebra.

 It is suitable for all pupils but was particularly designed to embrace the needs of nervous learners with the following innovations: